Type to search

 No complicated list of ingredients as all you need is pastry, apples, butter and sugar, along with some tap water.

-What’s the difference between Tarte Tatin and a Tart?
+What’s the difference between Tarte Tatin and an Apple Tart?

 Good question.
 An apple tart, or Tarte aux Pomme in French, is cooked traditionally, in a similar way to a pie where the pastry is filled with fruit, popped in the oven and baked.